 Yes, the whammy bar is a tremolo bar in general.
-But, here’s the catch, the effect that tremolo bar produce is a vibrato, not a tremolo.
+But, here’s the catch, the effect that tremolo bar produces is a vibrato, not a tremolo.
 Applying pressure on the bar causes the pitch change.
-This effect is called vibrato, not a tremolo
+This effect is called vibrato, not a tremolo.

 What is Vibrola?